Amazon Fire TV Cube

 Consider as well that the Fire TV Cube provides almost everything an Echo speaker does (save communications and whole home audio), but it also brings new visuals to the table.
 Asking about the weather shows the current temperature and conditions on a weather screen, playing music calls up album art, checking on your commute shows the commute time and best route.
 And if you use Alexa to control smart home devices, the video element comes in super handy.
 Now you can look at any security cam footage right on your TV – it’s everything you already love about Alexa on the biggest screen in the house.

-Oh, and the Fire TV Cube provides the best sound of any Alexa device you can own, too.
+Oh, and the Fire TV Cube provides excellent sound, too.
 Since it connects via HDMI to your soundbar or audio system, it provides a digital signal for your gear to decode rather than relying on the cheap DAC inside an echo speaker to do the job and shove it out a headphone jack.

 So, what’s the catch?

-There aren’t any major downsides to the Fire TV Cube – none that we’ve been able to discover in a short period of time, anyway.
+There aren’t any major downsides to the Fire TV Cube.

-Otherwise, our complaints about the last Fire TV product have all been addressed.
+Otherwise, our complaints about previous Fire TV products have all been addressed.
 We got the Ethernet port, we got a more app agnostic Fire TV OS, and we have all the voice control we could ask for.
 No other device can do what the Fire TV Cube does, not Roku, not Apple TV, and definitely not Android TV.

 Is there a better alternative?